 It’s easy to get rid of roosters if you offer them for free on Craigslist or in your local newspaper.
 They will probably end up in someone’s stew pot, but at least someone’s enjoying them.
 It’s almost impossible to get rid of roosters with a “free to good home” ad.

 I remember an old farmer telling me once that, with livestock, the important thing is to think through the relationship.
 You’re supposed to be building a pleasant present and a better future.
 Unless that’s where things are headed, it’s time to make changes.
 He expressed this as, “There’s a livestock auction every Thursday.”
 What he meant was that we can end an unsuccessful relationship quickly — and we should, because when things go sour, everyone’s a loser.
 It’s time for someone else to give it a try.
 As for me, I like having them around, and my farm is a good place for them.
 Your situation may be different, though.

 If you fight the rooster, he’s going to come back for a rematch.
 In a pecking order, victory is always temporary; every fight is just the warm-up act for the next fight.
 And if the rooster starts attacking one human, he tends to attack others too.
 Don’t you just hate it when roosters attack little kids?
 I sure do!
 These problems don’t go away by themselves; you have to resolve them.

 Putting on your human hat puts you in control of your livestock and your life.
 It’s like the Kung Fu master said, “If you can make it across the chicken yard, Grasshopper, you will become a master.”

-Sometimes, though, people who ask me for rooster advice reject the whole concept.
-I don't know why, but some of them walk away still believing they have no choice but to keep kicking around their roosters.
+Sometimes, though, people who ask me for advice on how to stop a rooster from attacking humans reject the whole concept.
+I don’t know why, but some of them walk away still believing they have no choice but to keep kicking around their roosters.
 It’s sad.
 Hard on the roosters, too.